NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 ## 2.0 OBTAIN ASR INTERFACE

-Next, we need to retrieve ASR's API interface based on what variant we need (CPU, CUDA etc.)   **NOTE** only the local inference plugins are provided/supported in this early release.
+Next, we need to retrieve ASR's API interface based on what variant we need (CPU, CUDA, etc.)   **NOTE** only the local inference plugins are provided/supported in this early release.
 The cloud plugins will be added in a later release:

 ```cpp